jtaylor-afs/workspace/devops-engineer/Overview.md

 To start, lets check that we have a shared terminal.

-Now click on the Exlporer icon on the top left if it is not already selected and expand `DevOps Engineer` to reveal the questions.
+Now click on the Explorer icon on the top left if it is not already selected and expand `DevOps Engineer` to reveal the questions.

 Expand `Question 1` and click on the Scenario file.